kwameopareasiedu/react-simple-widgets/src/widgets/password-field/password-field-usage.md

 ## Sidenotes

-> The `type` attribute is omitted because it is is controlled internally by `PasswordField`.
+> The `type` attribute is omitted because it is controlled internally by `PasswordField`.